jmfriedt/SDR-GB-SAR/250322/README.md

 ```
 sudo apt install octave octave-sockets octave-signal octave-zeromq
 ```
-from a location with enough disk space, about 1 GB will be used for each
+from a location with enough disk space, since about 1 GB will be used for each
 acquisition:

 ```